Pay Equity and the GPG at UOW

 At the University of Wollongong (UOW), we are committed to embedding equity, diversity and inclusion across all aspects of our work.
-Achieving gender pay equity is a key component of this commitment.
-Gender pay equity ensures that individuals performing the same role receive the same remuneration, and that different roles of equal or comparable value are recognised and rewarded fairly.
-This requires a consistent and unbiased approach to valuing skills, responsibilities, qualifications, and working conditions.
+Achieving gender pay equity is a key component of this commitment, and we are proud of our progress in reducing our Gender Pay Gap (GPG) in 2025.
+The GPG is the difference in median earnings between women and men, it is not a case of women and men being paid differently for comparable roles.
+This requires a consistent and unbiased approach to career development, valuing skills, responsibilities, qualifications, and working conditions.

-UOW is firmly committed to reducing its gender pay gap and advancing gender equity across the institution.
+UOW is firmly committed to continuing to reduce its gender pay gap and advancing gender equity across the institution.
 In alignment with our strategic priorities and our dedication to building a culture of belonging, the University undertakes a range of initiatives to support equitable outcomes, including:

 - Gender Pay Equity Audits: We undertake comprehensive annual audits to monitor trends, identify areas of concern, and address structural inequities.

-- Gender Representation Targets: UOW has set targets across academic and professional levels, faculties and divisions to improve balanced representation.
+- Gender Representation Targets: UOW has set targets (outlined in the Gender Equity Action Plan (2024-2026)) across academic and professional levels, faculties and divisions to improve balanced representation

-- Flexible Work and Carer Support: We promote flexible work practices and a range of support options enabling staff with caring responsibilities to participate fully and progress in their careers.
+- Flexible Work and Carer Support: We promote flexible work practices (through our Flexible Work Arrangements Procedure) and a range of support options enabling staff with caring responsibilities to participate fully and progress in their careers.

 - Increasing Representation in STEMM: We invest in initiatives that support women to enter and succeed in under‑represented and non‑traditional disciplines, including science, technology, engineering, mathematics and medicine (STEMM).